 This is to prevent skin necrosis (skin may die).

-Smoking irritates nasal passengers and causes coughing which might bring on a bleed several days after your operation.
+Smoking irritates nasal passages and causes coughing which might bring on bleeding several days after your operation.
 It is also a contraindication with General Anaesthesia.
 Smoking also slows healing due to a decreased blood supply to the operated area.